simioyin222/120-hours/README.md

 - **API Authentication**: Twitch API requires an OAuth token for authentication.
 - **Limit**: The Twitch API has rate limits, but the basic tier should be adequate for initial development and moderate use.

+### Better outline for provided features finalized and how they will be implem,ented
+Project Overview: UFC Event Planner
+Objective
+Develop a dynamic and interactive web application for UFC fans to plan their fight night experiences.
+Users will be able to create events, vote on fights, receive real-time updates, and order food or find local bars that broadcast the fights.

+Key Features and Implementation Strategy
+1. Event Creation and Management
+Functionality: Users create their UFC event nights, choosing the date, time, and specific fights.
+Tech Stack:
+Frontend: React for dynamic UI components.
+Backend: Node.js with Express to handle API requests.
+Database: MongoDB for storing event details.
+Implementation: Design user-friendly forms in Figma, implement CRUD (Create, Read, Update, Delete) operations in the backend.
+2. Voting on Fights
+Functionality: Users vote on which fights they are most excited about.
+Tech Stack:
+Frontend: React components for interactive voting UI.
+Backend: Node.js with voting logic to ensure one vote per fight per user.
+Database: MongoDB to store votes.
+Implementation: Create engaging components in Figma, develop endpoints for voting and retrieving results.
+3. Real-Time Updates on Fights
+Functionality: Fetch real-time updates on fight nights using the UFC Python package.
+Integration: Schedule periodic updates to fetch the latest data.
+User Interface: Design live update feeds in Figma.
+Backend: Python scripts run via a service or cron job to update fight details.
+4. Food Delivery Integration
+Functionality: Integration with food delivery services like Uber Eats and DoorDash.
+Implementation: Use deep linking to direct users to food services.
+User Interface: Embed links within the event page for easy access.
+5. Local Notifications for Reminders
+Tech Stack: Web Notifications API for browsers.
+Functionality: Notify users about upcoming fights or events they've shown interest in.
+Implementation: Implement permission-based notifications triggered by specific user actions or time.
+6. Social Media Integration (Twitter)
+Functionality: Display live feeds of tweets related to UFC.
+Tech Stack: Twitter API v2 to fetch real-time tweets.
+User Interface: Design a section in the app for social media feeds.
+Implementation: Utilize Twitter's stream endpoints to pull live data.
+7. User-Generated Content for UFC Fight Venues
+Functionality: Users submit and search for bars showing UFC fights.
+Tech Stack: Google Maps API for displaying locations.
+User Interface: Forms for submission and maps for display.
+Backend: Node.js to handle form submissions and database interactions.
+8. Streaming and Media Content
+Functionality: Links to streaming platforms and recent YouTube videos.
+Tech Stack: YouTube API for video content, manual links for streaming services.
+Implementation: Implement API calls to YouTube and maintain a database of streaming service links.
+Development Tools and Languages
+Frontend: React, HTML5, CSS3, JavaScript
+Backend: Node.js, Express, Python (for the UFC data fetching script)
+Database: MongoDB
+APIs: UFC Python package, Twitter API, YouTube API, Google Maps, Twitch API Design and Prototyping: Figma
+Deployment and Testing
+Deployment: Deploy the application on a cloud platform like AWS or Heroku.
+Testing: Use Jest for frontend testing and Mocha for backend testing.
+Conduct user testing to ensure functionality and usability.
+Future Enhancements
+Expand social media integrations to include Instagram and possibly Facebook.
+Enhance food delivery options by integrating more services or providing recommendations based on user location and preferences.
+This comprehensive outline should guide your development process and ensure each component is well-planned and executed.
+As you proceed with designing and styling in Figma, you can refine these plans based on the visual and user experience feedback.
+Let me know if there's any specific area you need further assistance with!